 Mindfulness for busy mums

 Stress, depression and anxiety are common in mums.
 I was not surprised to read that one in ten women aged between 30 and 40 visit the doctor for depression and anxiety thanks to increasing stress of career, raising children and, no surprises here, the often toxic influence of social media.
 Mindfulness for mums is now more important than ever to stop and focus on the present instead of worrying about the future and many things that are out of our control.
+Having trouble sleeping?
+Practising mindfulness is also a great way to fall asleep.

 My psychiatrist asked what mindfulness meant to me.
 I spoke about the idea of closing myself in a comfy room for half an hour to meditate to some relaxing music.
 My psychiatrist was quick to remind me that, although meditation like this sounds lovely, busy mums just don’t have the time to duck away to meditate.
 It’s true.
 So how can we do it then?